Zaanlandia

 Editing cans

-Add a handy or special function to your view by having it edited.
+Add a handy or special function to your tin can by having it edited.

 Tin with hinges